mehulagg/gitlab_test/doc/development/api_graphql_styleguide.md

 Our service-oriented architecture means that most mutations will call a create, delete or update service, for example `UpdateIssueService`.
 For Update mutations, a client may wish to only update one aspect of an object, and thus will only require a _fine-grained_ mutation, for example `MergeRequest::SetWip`.

-It is acceptable to have both fine-grained mutations alongside the coarse-grained mutations, but be aware that too many fine-grained mutations can lead to organizational challenges.
+It is acceptable to have both fine-grained mutations alongside the coarse-grained mutations, but be aware that too many fine-grained mutations can lead to organizational challenges in maintainability, code comprehensibility and testing.
+Each mutation requires a new class to be written for it, and this incurs technical debt, which we will want to keep to a minimum.
+It will also mean the schema becomes very big, and we want users to easily navigate our schema.
+Since each new mutation also requires tests (including slower request integration tests) adding mutations slows down the test suite.

 See [gitlab-org/gitlab#233063](https://gitlab.com/gitlab-org/gitlab/-/issues/233063) for further context.